 Any man’s life, told truly, is a novelErnest Hemingway

-During the tour it’s also explained how life was in Florida and Key West in the 1930s.
-Like Hemingway himself said: “Any man’s life, told truly, is a novel”.
+A visit also captures the bigger context as the museum tells how life was in Florida and Key West in the 1930s.
+Like Hemingway himself said: “Any man’s life, told truly, is a novel“.
 And the story when you go to the Ernest Hemingway Key West home is really told truly.
 Make sure that you don’t miss it when you visit Key West.